- SS Gurujot Kaur Khalsa, Secretary General and CEO

 Sada Bahar Kaur Khalsa is both Khalsa Council Secretary and Director of Global Leadership & Community Support, and has been working with SDI since November 2013.
 Originally from Vancouver, Canada, Sada Bahar Kaur practiced as an Acupuncturist, taught Kundalini Yoga and served as Gurdwara Secretary at Raj Yog Nivas / Yoga West.
-She served at Miri Piri Academy in Amritsar, India for three years and is an ordained Sikh Dharma Minister.
+She served at Miri Piri Academy in Amritsar, India for three years.
 Sada Bahar Kaur has completed a Chaplaincy Residency at CPMC hospital in San Francisco CA.

 Sada Bahar Kaur and her husband, Mahan Atma Singh, live in Santa Fe, New Mexico and Sada Bahar Kaur is honored by this opportunity to bring her life experience to serve the Dharma through SDI.